Purshottam285/HIT137-Assignment2/README.md

 3. Decrypts that file and writes `decrypted_text.txt`.
 4. Prints whether the decryption matches the original.

-**Note about verification.** The encryption rule for a letter depends on which half of the alphabet the *original* letter came from.
-Once encrypted, that information is lost, so decryption tries both possible inverse shifts and chooses the one whose recovered letter lands in the matching half.
+**Note about verification.** The encryption method changes each letter based on whether it originally came from the first or second half of the alphabet.
-For most shift pairs this recovers the original text; for some pairs the two candidates are both valid and the cipher is inherently ambiguous.
-The `verify_files` function tells if the recovered text matches with the original.
+After encryption, that original information is no longer available.
+To deal with this, the decryption process checks both possible reverse shifts  and keeps the result that fits the correct half of the alphabet.
+In most cases this recreates the original text, but some shift contributors can produce two valid results, making cipher naturally ambiguous.
+The `verify_files` clearly indicates whether the recovered text matches the original.

 ### Question 2